10up/headstartwp/.changeset/great-queens-count.md

 Since the introduction of [#286](https://github.com/10up/headless/pull/286) fetching single custom post types would always yield a 404.
 This PR fixes the issue by properly matching the current path with the custom post permalinks.

-This requires that the `single` propety is set in `headless.config.js`.
+This requires that the `single` property is set in `headless.config.js`.

 ```js
 customPostTypes: [